Shadow Unlearning: A Neuro-Semantic Approach to Fidelity-Preserving Faceless Forgetting in LLMs: Introduction

-The key contributions of this work include: \begin{itemize} \item We introduce a novel task in privacy-preserving unlearning -- \textbf{Shadow Unlearning}, which enables selective unlearning on anonymized forget data. \item We propose \textbf{Neuro-Semantic Projector Unlearning (NSPU)}, a novel frozen-target approach that enables effective unlearning on anonymized forget data while achieving a strong balance among utility, efficiency, and privacy compared to state-of-the-art methods. \item We compile \textbf{MuFU} forget dataset across five domains: Digital informatics, Sports, Politics, Science \& technology, and Finance. \item We introduce a suite of evaluation metrics designed to measure the trade-off between knowledge retention and unlearning efficacy. \end{itemize}
+The key contributions of this work include: \begin{itemize} \item We introduce a novel task in privacy-preserving unlearning -- \textbf{Shadow Unlearning}, which enables selective unlearning on anonymized forget data. \item We propose \textbf{Neuro-Semantic Projector Unlearning (NSPU)}, a novel frozen-target approach for effective unlearning on anonymized forget data, achieving a strong utility-efficiency-privacy tradeoff over state-of-the-art methods. \item We compile the \textbf{MuFU} dataset across five domains: Digital informatics, Sports, Politics, Science \& technology, and Finance. \item We introduce a suite of evaluation metrics designed to measure the trade-off between knowledge retention and unlearning efficacy. \end{itemize}